cdapio/cdap/cdap-docs/developer-guide/source/testing/testing.rst

 Strategies in Testing Spark Programs
 ====================================
 Let's write a test case for an application that uses a Spark program.
-Complete source code for this test can be found at :ref:`Spark PageRank<spark-page-rank>`.
+Complete source code for this test can be found at :ref:`Spark PageRank<examples-spark-page-rank>`.

 The ``SparkPageRankTest`` class should extend from ``TestBase`` similar to `Strategies in Testing Flows`::